 - The best place to hire a houseboat in Alleppey is the Government Tourist Center near the Alleppey bus station.

-- The cheapest way to explore the backwaters in Alleppey is on a public ferry that cots about 10-20 Rupees for a trip.
+- The cheapest way to explore the backwaters in Alleppey is on a public ferry that costs about 10-20 Rupees for a trip.

-- Morning and evening (where there’s no sun) is the best time to explore Alleppey.
+- Morning and evening (when there’s no sun) is the best time to explore Alleppey.
 So be an early riser.

 In January 2020, I was invited by Assam Tourism, as one of the 15 Bodoland Ambassadors, to explore a new destination in making — Bodoland.
 And boy, it instantly became my new favourite among the top 10 holiday destinations in India.